 Breakfast Club is organised by our Student Wellbeing Coordinator with the assistance of two Red Cross volunteers.
 It is available three mornings a week and is subsidised by Red Cross and School Council.
 Breakfast is provided at no charge and is available to all students to give them a healthy start to their day.

 The provision of emergency contact details and student medical information forms a part of the student enrolment form.
 This includes asthma and allergy management plans.
 Please ensure all contact details are updated regularly.
-We strongly urge all families to download the Tiqbiz app onto their phones as this is the most efficient way for us to contact you in the event of a school emergency.
+We strongly urge all families to download the Flexischools App onto their phones as this is the most efficient way for us to contact you in the event of a school emergency.

 If there are any issues with custody of, or access to children, please inform the school at the time of enrolment.
 Copies of custody orders need to be seen by the Principal and filed at the school.